iec2-uit/FormerLeaf/README.md

 ## Prune function
-From the FormerLeaf, we can create the different pruned models from FormerLeaf - 1 to FormerLeaf - 11 by pruning the corresponding head from each layer, according to the table below.
+From the FormerLeaf, we can create the different pruned models from FormerLeaf - 1 to FormerLeaf - 11 by pruning the corresponding heads from each layer, according to the table below.
 This table is created from our proposed algorithm LeIAP.

 <table>
   <tr>